Child Custody Total Representation from Beginning to End

 Custody agreements can include any combination of joint or sole physical and legal custody.
 In Florida, courts often prefer granting joint custody so that the child can be raised by both parents, as long as that is in the child's best interest.

-Factors The Courts Consider
+Factors Courts Consider in Custody Decisions

 During a custody hearing, a judge will determine custody based on the child's best interest.
 Courts may consider any relevant factors when making this determination, though they will give more consideration to issues that impact your child’s health and safety.
 Some such issues include: